 Best PDF Extraction Tools in 2026

 We evaluated leading PDF extraction tools on complex real-world documents including multi-column layouts, embedded tables, scanned pages, and mixed text-image content.
-This guide covers parsing accuracy and structured output quality.
+This guide covers parsing accuracy and structured output quality, refreshed for 2026.

 How We Evaluated